Tolulope-Faseyiku/Power-Station-Analysis/README.md

 ### Data Exploration
-At first glance, the downloaded data from [Renewable Energy Planning Database (REPD)](https://www.gov.uk/government/publications/renewable-energy-planning-database-monthly-extract)
+At first glance, the downloaded data from the [Renewable Energy Planning Database (REPD)](https://www.gov.uk/government/publications/renewable-energy-planning-database-monthly-extract) was about 3.58 MB in size with the table having over fifty columns of data, the data was not consistent with formatting and it had missing values in some columns.

 ### Data Cleaning